scrubmx/jquery.loan-calculator/readme.md

   - Type: String
   - Default Input: `#credit-score`
   - Description: If no interest rate is provided, we search the `creditScore` key in the `CREDIT_RATES` object and use that interest rate.
+* **creditRates**
+  - Default: See default credit rates table
+  - Type: Object
+  - Description: The credit rates that will be used for the given `creditScore`
 * **interestRate**
   - Default: None
   - Type: Number|String